TrudyCyns/KGL/README.md

 ### The project

+This project was undertaken as part of the Refactory Catalyst Program CAT011

 Karibu groceries LTD is a wholesale produce distributor dealing in cereals with 2 Branches in different locations.
 Over time all operations have been recorded in ruled black books.
 This has prompted the owner to seek for a software solution.